News

 Air Canada is introducing its newest Air Canada Café at the Montréal-Trudeau International Airport, offering a seamless, premium grab and go experience for eligible domestic travellers.

-Designed for convenience and comfort, this new addition, located near Gate A2, opens tomorrow and marks the third Air Canada Café location, reinforcing the airline’s commitment to improving premium lounge offerings at its Montréal hub.
+Designed for convenience and comfort, this new addition, located near Gate A2, marks the third Air Canada Café location, reinforcing the airline’s commitment to improving premium lounge offerings at its Montréal hub.

 Blending local flavours with modern amenities, the Air Canada Café features a curated menu of iconic Montréal snacks, a selection of self-serve beverages, and power at each of the 58 seats.
 To access the lounge, eligible customers need only scan their boarding pass at the eGates at the Air Canada Café’s entrance.
 This opening is part of Air Canada’s broader investment in new, upgraded and expanded lounges planned for 2025 and beyond, further elevating the airport experience for its premium travellers.